pyta-uoft/pyta/packages/python-ta/docs/usage/configuration.md

 A regular expression that matches module names to ignore when performing the **module-name-violation** check.
 By default, this is an empty string, meaning no names are ignored.

+### `module-max-name-length`

+An integer for the maximum number of characters allowed in a module name when performing the **module-name-violation** check.
+By default, the maximum length is 30.

+### `constant-max-name-length`

+An integer for the maximum number of characters allowed in a constant name when performing the **naming-convention-violation** check.
+By default, the maximum length is 30.

+### `class-max-name-length`

+An integer for the maximum number of characters allowed in a class name when performing the **naming-convention-violation** check.
+By default, the maximum length is 30.

+### `function-max-name-length`

+An integer for the maximum number of characters allowed in a function name when performing the **naming-convention-violation** check.
+By default, the maximum length is 30.

+### `method-max-name-length`

+An integer for the maximum number of characters allowed in a method name when performing the **naming-convention-violation** check.
+By default, the maximum length is 30.

+### `attribute-max-name-length`

+An integer for the maximum number of characters allowed in a attribute name when performing the **naming-convention-violation** check.
+By default, the maximum length is 30.

+### `argument-max-name-length`

+An integer for the maximum number of characters allowed in a argument name when performing the **naming-convention-violation** check.
+By default, the maximum length is 30.

+### `variable-max-name-length`

+An integer for the maximum number of characters allowed in a variable name when performing the **naming-convention-violation** check.
+By default, the maximum length is 30.

+### `class-attribute-max-name-length`

+An integer for the maximum number of characters allowed in a class attribute name when performing the **naming-convention-violation** check.
+By default, the maximum length is 30.

+### `class-constant-max-name-length`

+An integer for the maximum number of characters allowed in a class constant name when performing the **naming-convention-violation** check.
+By default, the maximum length is 30.

+### `type-variable-max-name-length`

+An integer for the maximum number of characters allowed in a type variable name when performing the **naming-convention-violation** check.
+By default, the maximum length is 20.

+### `type-alias-max-name-length`

+An integer for the maximum number of characters allowed in a type alias name when performing the **naming-convention-violation** check.
+By default, the maximum length is 20.

 ### `allowed-import-modules`

 A list of module names that are permitted by the **forbidden-import** check.